NHS faces ‘unparalleled’ disruption as junior doctors begin four-day strike

 “So what I’m saying is that, no, I can’t guarantee that no life will be at risk this week but that’s because lives are being put at risk every single week.”

-The British Medical Association (BMA) has estimated that up to 50,000 junior doctors are out on strike.
+The BMA has estimated that up to 50,000 junior doctors are out on strike.

 The strikes centre around a pay row between the BMA and Government, with the union claiming junior doctors in England have seen a 26% real-terms pay cut since 2008/09 because pay rises have been below inflation.